All Episodes

 Build the immune system.

-Well, I believe with AZT, the patient generally gets a temporary lift in T cell count.
+Well, I believe with AZT, the patient generally gets a temporary lift in T cell count, and then it quickly following that takes a very steep dive.

-He attributes the lift in the T-cell count to the immune system battling once very hard back, and that lifts the number of T-cells, and then the immune system begins quick death.
+He attributes the lift in the T cell count to the immune system battling once very hard back, and that lifts the number of T cells, and then the immune system begins quick death.

-Let's go back again to Time Magazine.
+But let's go back again to Time Magazine.

-Time Magazine, in their article on September the 12th of this year, had a chart which I thought was very interesting.
+Time magazine, in their article on September the 12th of this year, had a chart, which I thought was very interesting.

 And AIDS is way down towards the bottom of the number of people that die every year.